dolliejs/dollie/docs/README.md

   - title: Cloud Based
     desc: By hosting templates in the cloud and the design of separated templates and generators, the flexibility of upgrading and iterating templates is greatly enhanced
   - title: Easy to Get Started
-    desc: Template configuration items are simple, easy to understand and take a short learning time to get started; write little or no code to create scaffolding quickly
+    desc: Template configuration items are simple, easy to understand and take a short learning time to get started; write little or no code can create scaffolding quickly
   - title: Incremental Overlays
     desc: Support for incremental overlays via extended templates, making customization and selection of template technology stack easier and faster
 footer: